zhanymkanov/fastapi-best-practices/README.md

 ```

-### 7. Follow REST
+### 7. Follow the REST
-Developing RESTfull API makes it easier to reuse dependencies
+Developing RESTful API makes it easier to reuse dependencies in routes like these:
-Following REST leads us to reuse dependencies and
    1. `GET /courses/:course_id`
    2. `GET /courses/:course_id/chapters/:chapter_id/lessons`
    3. `GET /chapters/:chapter_id`

-The only caveat is to use the same variable names in the path,
+The only caveat is to use the same variable names in the path:
 - If you have two endpoints `GET /profiles/:profile_id` and `GET /creators/:creator_id`
 that both validate whether the given profile_id exists,  but `GET /creators/:creator_id`
 also checks if the profile is creator, then it's better to rename `creator_id` path variable to `profile_id` and chain those two dependencies.